RetroStack/TRS-80-Model-I-Parts/Keyboard_Bezel/README.md

-# TRS-80 Model 1 - Keyboard Shield (for ALPS Keyboard)
+# TRS-80 Model 1 - Keyboard Bezel

 The keyboard bezel covers the keyboard and closes up the case in the front.